Talking Book Program

 Books are available in large print, Braille, digital cartridge, and as downloads.
 TBP provides players to use with recordings.
 Here’s a sample of people who participate in the Talking Book Program.

 - A man with macular degeneration reads books in large print.

 - A woman who cannot hold a book reads short stories on digital cartridges.

 - A veteran who is blind reads Braille books.

-- A junior high school student downloads novels for English class to her computer,
+- A high school student who needs a novel for English class downloads a book to her smartphone.

-Readers may select from 80,000 books and 50 magazines.
-Many books and some magazines are available in Spanish.
-Reader consultants, some of whom are bilingual, are available to suggest books and answer questions.
-The collection has both fiction and non-fiction categories such as mysteries, Westerns, science fiction, romances, history, biography, cookbooks, how-to books, and nutrition.
+Readers may select from 120,000 books and 70 plus magazines.
+Many books and some magazines are available in Spanish and other languages.
+Reader consultants and librarians, some of whom are bilingual, are available to suggest books and answer questions.
+The collection has both fiction and non-fiction categories such as best sellers, mysteries, Westerns, science fiction, romances, history, biography, cookbooks, how-to books, and nutrition.
 TBP refers readers to other organizations that offer textbooks and newspapers.

 Visit (Insert site name) to get more information and try out the digital audio player.
 Or, call the Talking Book Program directly at 1-800-252-9605, click on the website www.TexasTalkingBooks.org or send an e-mail to firstname.lastname@example.org.

 **This text may be used as a presentation handout or distributed for publication in newspapers and magazines.
 If published, please send a copy to: